jiri-hron/RepData_PeerAssessment2/report.md

 National Oceanic and Atmospheric Administration.
 To reveal the main causes of the public health and economic damages, the data were summarized in respect to each of weather events present in the data set mentioned above.
-The top ten causes were by a visual analysis and compared for both categories of damages.
+The top ten causes were compared and identified for both kinds of damages.
-As the most profound types of weather events causing issues were identified floods, heats&droughts, tornadoes, typhoons and other strong wind-related records.
-The measures, that could help with both types of damages, are building systems of early warning in combination with prepared evacuation plans and building flood barriers.
+As the most profound types of weather events causing issues were identified floods, heats & droughts, tornadoes, typhoons and other strong wind-related records.
+The measures, that could help with both types of damages, are building systems of early warning in combination with prepared evacuation plans and also building flood barriers.

 ## Data Processing